sdarwin/django_platform/README.md

 ## Purpose

-This is a baseline cookbook that installs/configures the platform and deploys a Django application from a git repository
+This is a baseline cookbook that installs/configures a platform consisting of Python 3 and Django 2.
+It then deploys a Django application from a git repository.

 ## Requirements